vmware-tanzu/tanzu-dev-portal/content/practices/event-storming/index.md

    Usually you'll see a big group followed by fewer stickies then a larger group of stickies to indicate the transfer to a new bounded context.
 Look for vertical swim lanes of events that may indicate bounded contexts or business capabilities.

    {{% callout %}}
-   Tip: Draw boundaries and lines with arrows to show flow on the modeling surface.
+   **Tip**: Draw boundaries and lines with arrows to show flow on the modeling surface.
 Use solid lines for bounded contexts.
 Draw lines with arrowheads to show direction of domain events flowing between bounded contexts.
    {{% /callout %}}

    If you want to start bounding models with less permanence use stickies to mark general areas and withhold drawing boundaries with permanent markers until your confidence justifies it.